RedHatTraining/AI296-taxonomy-hotels/knowledge/geography/travel/europe/m3diterraneo_hotels/knowledge.md

 ### Sunny Shores Resort: Upsells and Amenities for Families

-Our family-oriented beach resort (located on a sandy bay ideal for kids) focuses on fun, convenience, and safety for guests with children.
+Our Sunny Shores family-oriented beach resort (located on a sandy bay ideal for kids) focuses on fun, convenience, and safety for guests with children.
 Popular offerings include:

 - **“Pirate Adventure” Children's Excursion:** A supervised pirate-themed boat trip for kids.
 Young guests dress up as pirates and enjoy a half-day sailing adventure with treasure hunts and games.
 This gives parents some free time while the children make lasting memories.
 It's a signature experience frequently promoted at check-in to families.
+This activity is held daily by five staff members, and has a maximum 10-child capacity to ensure proper supervision.
+Ages 5-12 are eligible.

 - **Beach Gear Rental Package:** On-site rental of umbrellas, beach chairs, snorkel sets and toys, available as a convenient package.
 Rather than packing bulky gear, families can rent a complete beach day kit.
 This not only generates extra revenue but also adds convenience for the guest.
 The resort often advertises bundle discounts (e.g. rent for 3 days, get the 4th free) to encourage uptake.